-Heroes.
-They walk beside us everyday.
+Heroes and the Holiday Spirit – Heroes, They walk beside us every day.
 They come in many different shapes and sizes.
 Heroes have the strength and courage to face their journey and create their own path.

 During the holidays, these heroes are often quietly fighting their battles, not wanting to ruin the spirit of the holidays.
 That’s where you come in.
 The friend, the tribe, the daughter, the mother, the sister, the father, the brother … whatever your role, make sure your hero understands that you are here, walking the journey with him or her.